New England

 Galley Beach

-Rent a cabana at this St Barth-style bar and lounge right on the beach.
-Select from a new American menu, sip a curated cocktail and listen to the music build as the sun sets.
+Make the most of your New England yacht charter with a stop at this St Barth-style bar and lounge right on the beach.
+Rent a cabana, select from a New American menu, sip a curated cocktail, and listen to the music build as the sun sets.

 map pinNantucket